 You do not have to sign the papers together, at the same time and place, but the Idaho 3StepDivorce™ requires both spouses to sign.

 It sure does.
-The Idaho 3StepDivorce™ deals with all issues regarding children, including but not limited to, physical and legal custody, visitation and support, care, health insurance and tax deductions.
+The Idaho 3StepDivorce™ allows you to address all issues regarding children, including but not limited to, physical and legal custody, visitation and support, care, health insurance and tax deductions.

-Not with Idaho 3StepDivorce™.
 Thousands of people divorce in Idaho every year without hiring a lawyer.
-Idaho 3StepDivorce™ gives you all the divorce documents required by the court.

 When spouses cannot agree about the terms and conditions of their divorce, they sometimes end up in court where a judge makes decisions for them.
 This is called a contested divorce, and hiring a lawyer is a good idea in this case.